Below are the answers to some of our most frequently asked questions. Click on your question in the list to go directly to the answer you seek.

 A. It’s free unless you keep the book for more than three weeks without renewing it.
-Then the overdue fines are a dime per day.
+Then the overdue fines are 20 cents per day.

 Q. How much does it cost to check out movies?

 A. It’s free unless you keep the movie for longer than a week without renewing it.
-Then the overdue fines are a dime per day.
+Then the overdue fines are twenty cents per day.
 (You’d have to keep the movie about 34 weeks past your due date to equal the cost of an average blockbuster DVD or Bluray!
 But even then it wouldn’t cost you that much, because our fines max out at $5.)